kevinwlu/iot/lesson3/README.md

 ### Connect DS18B20 to Raspberry Pi and run the Python program:

 * GND to GND
-* VDD to 3.3V or 5V
+* VDD to 3.3 V or 5 V
-* DQ to GPIO 4 (the 4th pin from the left of the bottom row) and through a 4.7k&Omega; resistor to VDD
+* DQ to GPIO 4 (the 4th pin from the left of the bottom row) and through a 4.7k &Omega; resistor to VDD

 ![1-wire_bb.png](https://github.com/kevinwlu/iot/blob/master/lesson3/1-wire_bb.png)